isakaaby/FYS4150-Project3/README.md

   4. Run for the Mercury Sun system: Solves for the case with Mercury around the Sun.
 Used together with get_angle.py, this is used to get the perihelion precession of Mercury.
   5.

+### Links and packages
+The NASA data used to initialize some of the systems was pulled from [here.](https://ssd.jpl.nasa.gov/horizons.cgi#top)